solidboredom/constructive/tutorials/tutorial-partIII.md

 #### confineTo()

-> NOTE: Due to Openscads own issues in current versions of Openscad. confineTo can sometimes produce unpredictable results, so you might be better off uing the old goo intersection() instead, until it is fixed
+> NOTE: Due to Openscads own issues in current versions of Openscad. confineTo can sometimes produce unpredictable results, so you might be better off using the old good intersection() instead, until it is fixed

 ## splitting your model into building blocks called "Parts"